BC Human Rights Tribunal awards $15,000 for an employer’s refusal to interview a Deaf candidate

 • Understanding of legal issues affecting people with disabilities, and strong research and communication skills.

-DABC currently uses a hybrid work model, and the interim managing lawyer will work in person at DABC’s office at approximately three days per week, and remotely the rest of the time.
+DABC currently uses a hybrid work model, and the staff lawyer will work in person at DABC’s office at least two days per week, and remotely the rest of the time.
 Occasional travel to other parts of BC may be required.

 • 15 days of paid vacation annually